Lansing Car Accident Lawyers

-Lansing Auto Accident Attorneys: We’re Here To Help
+Our Lansing Car Accident Lawyers Are Here To Help You

-The Sinas Dramis Law Firm is dedicated to representing car accident victims and their families, as well as educating the public about Michigan’s auto no-fault system and promoting motor vehicle safety.
+The Sinas Dramis Law Firm is dedicated to representing persons who have suffered a car accident injury in Michigan and their families, as well as educating the public about Michigan’s auto no-fault system and promoting motor vehicle safety.

 Part of our commitment to educating the public about traffic safety is our Understanding Dangerous Road campaign, which identifies dangerous roads in Michigan, explains the risks associated with each roadway and offers advice for traveling safely through the designated area.
 For example, there are many Lansing accidents on I-496 and US-127 due to heavy traffic, numerous exit and entrance ramps, various lane mergers and shifting traffic patterns.
 As a result, the I-496 and US-127 corridor has been designated as a Michigan dangerous roadway.